• Atmospheric CO2 /Parts per Million /Annual Averages /Data Source: noaa.gov

 The asset manager pointed to accelerating climate change, challenges to energy security and rising costs as potential risks to climate action.

-Content Tags: Investment Manager Engagement U.S. Europe
+Content Tags: Investment Manager Engagement US Europe

 The stewardship team at US asset manager Federated Hermes has identified climate change action and biodiversity as key causes for engagement moving forward, with a focus on the “trilemma” of energy insecurity, rising costs and the risks of climate change itself.